 - Later it may discharge pus from its centre, before healing and it may leave a scar.

 - Boils arise in hair-bearing areas, especially where there is friction, occlusion and perspiration.
 This includes the neck, face, axillae, arms, wrists, fingers, buttocks and anogenital region.

-- Boils may be isolated or multiple lesions; the latter is particularly likely on the buttocks.
+- Boils may be isolated or multiple lesions; the latter are particularly likely on the buttocks.